Carnegie-senpai/BasicElectronApp/README.md

   3. npm run build to start webpack in watch mode
   4. npm run start

 Place ui pages into the ui-pages folder and define them as shown in StartPage.
-Export the page object in the index in ui-pages.
-This will make the page be automatically picked up by the react router.
+Only page classes should be exported in this folder.
+All pages will be dynamically included in the page router.

 Images cannot be imported directly from the public directory.
 Use process.env.PUBLIC_URL + '/img/logo.png' style for src.